The Book of Mormon Movie: Development

 Rogers's inspiration was the Cecil B. DeMille 1956 version of The Ten Commandments.
 He envisioned The Book of Mormon as one long historical epic.
 His plan was to make nine films that cover the entire story of the book.

 The film's length is two hours, and it was revealed on the DVD commentary that the first cut of the film was two hours and forty minutes.

 Casting

 Noah Danby was cast as Nephi because of his strong resemblance to the art of Arnold Friberg, who created a series of paintings inspired by The Book of Mormon.
 He had never read the Book of Mormon prior to his casting.
-Danby is a devout Lutheran, and while at first he didn't feel comfortable in making the film due to religious differences, he has said in an interview for The Hollywood Reporter that he took the role to gain experience as an actor.
+Danby is a devout Lutheran, and while at first he did not feel comfortable in making the film due to religious differences, he has said in an interview for The Hollywood Reporter that he took the role to gain experience as an actor.